Cyrillisation in the Soviet Union: Effects

 The cyrillicization process was also characterized by "artificial" efforts to separate and differentiate languages; for example, in the Moldovan ASSR, Soviet language planners replaced the Romanian Latin alphabet with a new Cyrillic alphabet derived from Russian, and exaggerated Moldovan regionalisms in vocabulary, to create the impression of a Moldovan language distinct from Romanian.
 Pseudo-historical arguments were also included in the discussion of the history of the Turkic languages, such as the argument that these languages were very different from those spoken outside the Soviet Union, or that the Azeri language was related to the North Caucasian languages in Dagestan.
 The result was that many Turkic peoples appeared increasingly distinct from their ethnic relatives, such as (Soviet) Azeris from Iranian Azeris and Turkish Turks.

+Cyrillicization also drove a wedge in the unity of Turkic languages: while Turkic latinization was coordinated, cyrillization was conducted separately and resulted in disparate alphabets and spellings.
+Texts were more inaccessible to other nationalities, and current speakers still do not engage with other nationalities' literature while already communicating orally.

-After the collapse of the Soviet Union, several post-Soviet countries began to reintroduce the Latin alphabet for their national languages (e.g. Turkmen, Uzbek, and Azeri).
+After the collapse of the Soviet Union, several post-Soviet countries began to introduce new Latin alphabets for their national languages (e.g. Turkmen, Uzbek, and Azeri).
 One of the reasons for re-adopting the Latin alphabet was to reverse the process of Russification associated with the Soviet cyrillization attempts.
+Tatarstan also attempted to implement a new Latin alphabet but was blocked by a reactive Russian Federation law in 2002.